YegorBychkovsky/YegorBychkovsky/README.md

 ### Hi there 👋, I'm Yegor

 ## I'm a FrontEnd Developer
-► 💪 I like to write code
+► 💪 I like to write code <br />
-► 🎉 I love to play the guitar
+► 🎉 I love to play the guitar <br />
-► 🥅 I am constantly learning new things
+► 🥅 I am constantly learning new things <br />
-► ⚡ I am interested in blockchain technologies and investing in cryptocurrency ► 🤹🏽 I am free for new connections and joint projects
+► ⚡ I am interested in blockchain technologies and investing in cryptocurrency <br />
+► 🤹🏽 I am free for new connections and joint projects <br />

 ### Connect with me: